marspier/Data-Mining-II-T1/README.md

 import numpy as np
-from sklearn.preprocessing import StandardScaler from sklearn.cluster import KMeans import matplotlib.pyplot as plt
+from sklearn.preprocessing import StandardScaler from sklearn.cluster import KMeans import matplotlib.pyplot as plt df_scaled = StandardScaler().fit_transform(df[['Tenure', 'MonthlyCharge', 'Income']])
-# Assuming df is your cleaned and prepared DataFrame
-df_scaled = StandardScaler().fit_transform(df[['Tenure', 'MonthlyCharge', 'Income']])
 # Using Elbow Method to determine optimal k sse = []
 for k in range(1, 11):